abhinavk123/hello-world/README.md

 # hello-world
 This is Abhinav.
-I am just learning github.So that i can contribute to open source project because i m aming for GSoC this year.
+I am just learning git.
+So, that i can contribute to open source project because i'm aiming for GSoC this year.
-So Thankyou very much for this.
+So Thank you very much for this.
 Have a good day.